maxsgit1234/Rapid.NET/README.md

 To start creating and launching scripts with Rapid.NET.Net using the WPF UI, do the following:

+- Install the NuGet packages to your .NET Framework project:

+  - TODO

 - In the `Main` method of your project, write:

   ```c#